 How often should you calculate inventory value?

-- Monthly: With stable inventory and lower turnover
+- Monthly: Stable inventory with lower turnover

-Digital help with inventory value
+Digital assistance for inventory value

 How do you calculate inventory value? (step by step)